 Common Signs and Symptoms of Anorexia Nervosa

-Still, early intervention can vastly improve the chances for a full recovery.
-So it’s crucial to know the common signs and symptoms of anorexia nervosa, to help you or a loved one recognize a potential issue, and seek proper treatment.
+Still, early intervention can vastly improve the chances of a full recovery.
+Learning more about the common signs and symptoms of anorexia nervosa can help you or a loved one recognize a potential issue and seek out proper treatment.

 What is Anorexia Nervosa?

-Anorexia nervosa is both an eating disorder and mental health condition.
-It manifests as an extreme focus on body weight, shape, and size and a strong fear of gaining weight.
+Anorexia nervosa is a mental health condition that affects a person’s relationship with eating and food.
+It manifests as an extreme focus on body weight, shape, and size and an intense fear of gaining weight.

 The condition is characterized by a distorted body image and often accompanies other mental health concerns, such as low self-esteem, depression, or any number of anxiety disorders.
 When combined with the focus on body shape and weight, these factors often lead to restrictive eating patterns and extreme weight loss.